ionic-team/ionic-docs/src/pages/pt/react/navigation.md

 The [`match`](https://reacttraining.com/react-router/web/api/match) prop contains information about the matched route, including the URL params.
 We obtain the `id` param here and display it on the screen.

 Note how we use a TypeScript interface to strongly type the props object.
 The interface gives us type safety and code completion inside of the component.

+## Live Example

+If you would prefer to get hands on with the concepts and code described above, please checkout our [live example](https://stackblitz.com/edit/ionic-react-routing?file=src/index.tsx) of the topics above on StackBlitz.

 ### IonRouterOutlet in a Tabs View